-The downsides to the surrender are you'll need to find another mode of transportation.
-And if you buy a new car, it might be difficult to get financing, and, if you’re able to, it’s likely that your loan will come with a high-interest rate because of the bankruptcy.
+There are some downsides to surrendering your car.
+For one, you'll need to find another mode of transportation.
+And if you buy a new car, it might be difficult to get financing.
+If you can get financing, your car loan will likely come with a high interest rate because of the bankruptcy.

-To surrender your car, you’ll let the court and the lender know of your decision to let go of the car when you fill out your Statement of Intention form.
-The lender must obtain permission from the court before repossessing the vehicle by either filing a motion asking the judge to lift the automatic stay or, by getting your agreement to do so.
+To surrender your car, you’ll let the court and the lender know about your decision to let go of the car when you fill out your Statement of Intention.
+The lender must get permission from the court before they can repossess the vehicle.
+To get permission, the lender will either file a motion asking the judge to lift the automatic stay, or they’ll ask you to agree to it.
 Otherwise, the creditor must wait until the case is over (and the automatic stay is no longer in effect) before repossessing the vehicle.

-Once the court lifts the automatic stay, the creditor can repossess the vehicle, or you can voluntarily turn the vehicle into the creditor at an agreed location.
-The creditor will sell the car at auction but, if it doesn’t sell for the amount you owe, you won’t be responsible for the balance.
-It will get wiped out in your bankruptcy case.
+Once the court lifts the automatic stay, the creditor can repossess the vehicle or you can voluntarily return the vehicle to the creditor at an agreed location.
+The creditor will sell the car at auction but if it doesn’t sell for the amount you owe, you won’t be responsible for the balance.
+It’ll get wiped out in your bankruptcy case.

 If you want to keep the car and the debt underlying it after bankruptcy, the first option is to redeem the car.
 Redeeming the car means buying it back from the creditor.
 To do this, you must pay either what you still owe on the debt or the replacement value of the property, whichever is less.
-Since the payment must be in a lump sum, this is a rarely used option since most people filing bankruptcy don’t have large amounts of money available to them.
+Since the payment must be made in a lump sum, bankruptcy filers rarely use this option.
+After all, most people filing bankruptcy don’t have large amounts of money available to them.
 This approach also requires you to file a motion with the court.

 For more information on redeeming your car, consult this article.

-This option allows you to keep your property by "reaffirming" -- agreeing to continue following the rules of -- the contract that you had with the creditor before you filed bankruptcy.
-Typically the terms of the contract will remain the same.
-If you enter a reaffirmation agreement for a secured debt, that debt will not be forgiven in your Chapter 7 case.
+If you enter a reaffirmation agreement for a secured debt, that debt won’t be forgiven in your Chapter 7 case.
 Any negative effect that it had on your credit will remain on your record, and the on-time payments you make after your bankruptcy will help you rebuild your credit.

-As with redemption, you must be current on your car payments and the car must be exempt to do a reaffirmation.
-In addition, you will need to appear in court on a set date to explain why you need to reaffirm the debt.
-If the judge approves your reaffirmation, you will get a notice of reaffirmation along with your discharge and will be able to keep the property as long as you stay current on your payments.
+Like redemption, to reaffirm your car loan you must be current on your car payments and the car must be protected by an exemption.
+You’ll also need to appear in court on a set date to explain why you need to reaffirm the debt.
+If the judge approves your reaffirmation, you’ll get a notice of reaffirmation along with your discharge, and you’ll be able to keep the property as long as you stay current on your payments.

-But even if the court does not approve your reaffirmation agreement, you may still be able to keep the property by letting the debt "ride through" your bankruptcy.
+If the court doesn’t approve your reaffirmation agreement, you may still be able to keep the property by letting the debt "ride through" your bankruptcy.
 In states that allow this option, your debt is forgiven but you must continue making payments according to your existing payment plan.
 Although the debt will no longer be on your record (meaning any negative effect it was having will be wiped clean), you must continue making your payments.
 Creditors tend to be very strict about ride-throughs and will sometimes repossess the property after only one missed payment.